aham-oudeis/Training/launch_school/RB120-OOP/Notes/templates/method_look_up_path.md

 ###  Method lookup path

-Method look up path is the sequential path that Ruby traverses in looking for a method.
+Method look up path is the order of classes and/or modules that Ruby traverses in looking for a method.
 This path can be found out by calling the `ancestors` method on the class.
 Ruby invokes the first method it finds in this path; if it does not find any method of that name, it throws a `NoMethod` error.

 This is quite different from how Ruby looks for a constant.